 How loud is 85 decibels, anyway?
 You can measure the noise around you with a smartphone app like the well-reviewed Decibel X.

-Recommendation: "Protect yourself by wearing earplugs while working in loud environments," says Kouri.
+The Remedy Rx: "Protect yourself by wearing earplugs while working in loud environments," says Kouri.

 You're Taking These Medications

 "Certain drugs are considered ototoxic, or damaging to the ears," says Kouri.
 "Medications including some antibiotics, blood pressure medications, chemotherapy drugs, and high doses of aspirin can all be ototoxic.
 Older patients who take multiple medications are at greater risk for experiencing hearing difficulties."

 The Remedy Rx: Talk with your doctor about whether any of the medications you've been prescribed come with the risk of hearing loss.
 "There are often alternative medications, and this should be discussed with your doctor," says Kouri.

 You're Not Eating a Balanced Diet